by tony di martino

 Spina bifida is the most common permanently disabling birth defect in the United States, affecting 1 in every 1,000 babies.
 It occurs when the spinal cord and bones don't form and close properly during fetal development.
 One of the most severe types, myelomeningocele (MMC), can cause lifelong disabilities.
 "Many children born with MMC have varying degrees of lower-body paralysis, and some never walk at all," says Dr. Mike Vlastos of SLUCare, the physicians of Saint Louis University.
 "Most kids with the defect need a shunt in their brain to remove excessive fluid buildup from hydrocephalus.
 The shunt can break, clog or get infected, and sometimes needs to be replaced."

-The procedure, performed at SSM St. Mary's Health Center by Vlastos, Elbabaa and their team, takes place 19 to 26 weeks into the pregnancy.
+The procedure, performed at SSM Health St. Mary's Hospital - St. Louis by Vlastos, Elbabaa and their team, takes place 19 to 26 weeks into the pregnancy.
 Making a bikini-line incision similar to that used for a Caesarian section, Vlastos repositions the baby to reveal its lower back.
 Elbabaa, using intricate microsurgical techniques, closes the covering of the baby's spinal cord.
 Then Vlastos repairs the womb.
 The entire procedure takes between three and four hours.
 "We've done 35 surgeries in three years, making us one of the fastest-growing, most experienced programs in the country," Elbabaa says.

 Vlastos and Elbabaa credit SLU, Cardinal Glennon and St. Mary's for providing the necessary infrastructure and expertise.
 "The entire team, including our nurses and care coordinators, works together to ensure the best possible outcome for the little ones in our care," Vlastos says.
 "We're dedicated to helping families faced with this difficult diagnosis.
 What a great feeling, knowing you're changing the lives of these kids and their families for the better."

-St. Louis Fetal Care Institute at SSM Cardinal Glennon Children's Medical Center, staffed by SLUCare physicians, was among the first in the country to repair severe forms of spina bifida in utero.
+St. Louis Fetal Care Institute at SSM Health Cardinal Glennon Children's Hospital, staffed by SLUCare physicians, was among the first in the country to repair severe forms of spina bifida in utero.
 For more information, call 314.977.4440.